snakesonabrain/groundhog/docs/tutorials/pcpt_processing.rst

     pcpt.plot_robertson_chart(backgroundimagedir="Images")

 .. figure:: images/tutorial_pcpt_9.png
         :figwidth: 500.0
         :width: 450.0
         :align: center

-        Figure 9: Visualisation of normalised PCPT data plotted in Robertson chart
+        Figure 9:  Soil classification according to the Robertson chart

-4. Applying correlations to PCPT data
+5. Applying correlations to PCPT data
 -------------------------------------

 Correlations can be applied to the processed PCPT data using method